ABCD-ReproNim/exercises/break/downloadMRI.md

 - The number at the end of the file is the acqusition date/time
 - *.tgz* is the TAR archive file extension

-We can use python's ability to split strings to parse these strings so that we can filter by GUI, session, and scan type.
+We can use python's ability to split strings to parse these strings so that we can filter by GUID, session, and scan type.
 Let's see an example:

 ```python
 example = 's3://NDAR_Central_4/submission_32739/NDARINVXXXXXXXX_baselineYear1Arm1_ABCD-MPROC-SST-fMRI_XXXXXXXXXXXXXX.tgz'
 example.split('/')
 ```

-The above code splits the `example` string into a list at every occurence of `/`.
+The above code splits the `example` string into a list of strings at every occurence of `/`.

 `.split` only operates on strings, but we have an entire column of strings we want to split.
 Here we can leverage python's list comprehension to iterate through each string.